aminrms/next-page-generator/README.md

 # next-page-generator

-A flexible tool to dynamically generate Next.js pages from data sources.
+A flexible tool for dynamically generating Next.js pages from data sources.
+This package enables you to create pages in your Next.js application automatically based on your data files.

+## Features

+- 🚀 Generate Next.js pages from JSON data sources
+- 👀 Watch data files for changes and regenerate pages automatically
+- 🔧 Customizable page templates
+- 🧩 Support for nested page paths
+- 📄 TypeScript/JavaScript compatible (.js, .jsx, .ts, .tsx)

 ## Installation